Click on the plus sign + for more information

 Where do you get your iron?

 Dark green leafy vegetables and beans are great sources of iron, even better on a per calorie basis than meat.
-Iron absorption is actually increased by eating foods containing vitamin C. More foods that are high in iron include: lentils, chickpeas, beans, tofu, cashews, chia seeds, hemp seeds, pumpkin seeds, kale, dried apricots, dried figs, raisins, quinoa, avocados, tomatoes and even bananas.
+Iron absorption is actually increased by eating foods containing vitamin C. More foods that are high in iron include: lentils and chickpeas (which you can sprout and eat raw), cashews, chia seeds, hemp seeds, pumpkin seeds, kale, dried apricots, dried figs, raisins, quinoa, avocados, tomatoes and even bananas.
 Foods that can hinder the absorption of iron include: coffee, dairy products, alcohol and calcium supplements which is why many people are deficient in the first place.